Mourning an Advancement Champion

 Under her leadership CASE acquired the Voluntary Support of Education survey and created AMAtlas.
 CASE has reinvigorated its global advocacy agenda and is engaged in reviews of the curriculum across all advancement disciplines and an update of CASE’s management and reporting standards and guidelines, which operate as the industry-leading set of standards.
 She is most proud of CASE’s efforts to diversify the advancement professions and CASE’s commitment to talent management, within the organization and across CASE’s membership.

-Cunningham serves on the steering committee of the Washington Higher Education Secretariat, is a member of the Council of Higher Education Management Associations, the International Women’s Foundation, and serves on the fundraising committee for the Aurora Foundation.
+Cunningham serves on the steering committee of the Washington Higher Education Secretariat, is a member of the Council of Higher Education Management Associations, the International Women’s Forum, and serves on the fundraising committee for the Aurora Foundation.

 Prior to CASE, she served as vice-principal for advancement at the University of Melbourne and as the director of development for the University of Oxford.
 She served as director of development at Christ Church, Oxford, and as director of external relations at St. Andrews University.